trasherdk/Gekko_Trading_Bot/docs/installation/installing_gekko.md

     npm install --only=production

 *NOTE: You may see a vulnerability warning from NPM, if you run npm audit with --force, Gekko will break.
-See [here](https://github.com/askmike/gekko/issues/2585#issuecomment-428450997).*

 You also need to install Gekko Broker's dependencies, run: